Estimating Graphlet Statistics via Lifting: Introduction

 In 1970, \cite{davis1970clustering} discovered that transitivity---the tendency of friends of friends to be friends themselves---is a prevalent feature in social networks.
 Since that early discovery, real-world networks have been observed to have many other common macroscopic features, and these discoveries have led to probabilistic models for networks that display these phenomena.
 The observation that transitivity and other common subgraphs are prevalent in networks motivated the exponential random graph model (ERGM) \cite{frank1986markov}. \cite{barabasi1999emergence} demonstrated that many large networks display a scale-free power law degree distribution, and provided a model for constructing such graphs.
 Similarly, the small world phenomenon---that networks display surprisingly few degrees of separation---motivated the network model in \cite{watts1998collective}.
 While network science is often driven by the observation and modelling of common properties in networks, it is incumbent on the practicing data scientist to explore network data using statistical methods.

-One approach to understanding network data is to fit free parameters in these network models to the data through likelihood-based or Bayesian methods.
-In \cite{wasserman1996logit}, a pseudolikelihood method was used with graphlet counts to fit an ERGM designed to display transitivity, and Monte Carlo Markov Chain (MCMC) methods were developed in \cite{snijders2002markov} for fitting general ERGMs.
-Fitting such models from data can be cumbersome, and to do so implicitly assumes that the network follows such a model exactly.
+One approach to understanding network data is to fit free parameters in these network models to the data through likelihood-based or Bayesian methods \cite{wasserman1996logit,snijders2002markov}.
 Network statistics, such as the clustering coefficient, algebraic connectivity, and degree sequence, are more flexible tools.
 A good statistic can be used to fit and test models, for example, \cite{watts1998collective} used the local clustering coefficient, a measure of the number of triangles relative to wedges, to test if a network is a small-world graph.
-The clustering coefficient is also used to understand social network graphs, \cite{chakrabarti2006graph}.
-More generally, it was discovered that re-occurring subgraph patterns can be used to differentiate real-world networks, and that genetic networks, neural networks, and internet networks all presented different common interconnectivity patterns, \cite{milo2002network}.
+It was discovered that re-occurring subgraph patterns can be used to differentiate real-world networks, and that genetic networks, neural networks, and internet networks all presented different common interconnectivity patterns, \cite{milo2002network}.
 In this work, we will propose a new method for counting the occurrences of any subgraph pattern, otherwise known as {\em graphlets}---a term coined in \cite{prvzulj2004modeling}---or motifs.

 A graphlet is a small connected graph topology, such as a triangle, wedge, or $k$-clique, which we will use to describe the local behavior of a larger network (example graphlets of size 3, 4, and 5, can be seen in Figure \ref{fig:graphlets}).
-Let the graph in question be $G = (V,E)$ where $V$ is a set of vertices and $E$ is a set of unordered pairs of vertices ($G$ is assumed to be undirected and unweighted).
+Let the graph in question be $G = (V,E)$ where $V$ is a set of vertices and $E$ is a set of unordered pairs of vertices ($G$ is assumed to be connected, undirected, and unweighted).
 Imagine specifying a $k$-graphlet and testing for every induced subgraph of the graph (denoted $G|\{v_1,\ldots,v_k\}$ where $v_1,\ldots,v_k \in V$), if it is isomorphic to the subgraph (it has the same topology).
 We would like to compute the number of Connected Induced Subgraphs of size $k$ (denoted by {\em $k$-CIS} throughout) for which this match holds.
 We call this number the {\em graphlet counts} and the proportion of the number of such matches to the total number of $k$-CISs is called the {\em graphlet coefficient}.